Boyd Archaeological Field School

 Frequently Asked Questions

-It should be noted that the course has a higher than usual staff-to-student ratio, as the site must be properly supervised and excavated to the standards required by archaeological regulations.
-The benefit to students is that there are always staff on site available for help with homework assignments and study.
+It should be noted that the course has a higher than usual staff-to-student ratio, as the site must be properly supervised and excavated to the standards required by provincial archaeological legislation.

 Boyd Archaeological Field School students work on excavation at dig site

-A: It’s not essential, but students may wish to purchase the course t-shirt for $20.
-Also, some of our guest speakers may have books for sale, and our field trip may take us to locations with gift shops.
+It’s not essential, but students may wish to purchase the course t-shirt for $20.
+Also, some of our guest speakers may have books for sale, and if we are able to take a field trip there may be gift shops for students to explore.

-A: Students who already have an IDC4U credit may have alternative options to record the course.
+Students who want to take the course but already have an IDC4U credit may have alternative options to record the course.
 Please email boydfs@trca.ca for further information.

 Need More Information?